-Pictures always look good on the tiny LCD of your camera, but sometimes when you look at them on a larger screen, they’re soft and lack sharpness.
+Photos always look good on the tiny LCD of your camera, but sometimes when you look at them on a larger screen, they’re soft and lack that “oomph” you thought you were capturing.

 In this guide, we’ll be going over various methods you can take to get sharper pictures next time you go out to shoot.
 While this is somewhat generic advice, some of it is specifically tailored to Sony cameras.